IAudioDeviceManager

 getPlaybackDefaultDevice

-Gets the default audio playback device.
+Gets the system default playback device.

 abstract getPlaybackDefaultDevice(): AudioDeviceInfo;